 2.3.1.
-CO2 Removal Supplier is responsible for informing the Issuing Body without any delay on changes, which have resulted in the registered Production Facility standing data becoming inaccurate and which might impact the Attributes of Issued CORCs compromise Social and Environmental Safeguards.
+CO2 Removal Supplier is responsible for informing the Issuing Body without any delay on changes, which have resulted in the registered Production Facility standing data becoming inaccurate and which might impact the Attributes of Issued CORCs.
 Due to the information changes a new Production Facility Audit needs to be performed.

 2.3.2.
-The Issuing Body has the right to commission an accredited 3rd party verifier preferably different from the previous Production Facility Auditor, to perform an ad-hoc Production Facility Audit and Output Audits.
+The Issuing Body has the right to commission an accredited 3rd party verifier (Production Facility Auditor) to perform an ad-hoc Production Facility Audit and Output Audits.
 The CO2 Removal Supplier is in such case responsible for providing the Production Facility Auditor with documentation and access rights necessary to perform the Audit.